NVIDIA-Merlin/Merlin/examples/quick_start/scripts/ranking/hypertuning/tutorial_with_wb_sweeps.md

 Here is an example of the config file for the [ranking.py](../../ranking/ranking.py) script.
 You will notice that we specify in `program: ranking.py` the script we want to execute, the `method: bayes` for bayesian optimization of the hyperparameters, toward maximizing the `auc-final` metric, which is computed on the evaluation set by the ranking script.
 Then you specify the hyperparameters distribution, which can be `categorical`, `int_uniform`, `uniform`, `log_uniform`, among others.

-The constant parameters that will not vary in the hyperparameter tuning (e.g. `--epochs`, `--train_path`, `--eval_path`) can be provided using a `categorical` distribution with a single value.
+The constant parameters that will not vary in the hyperparameter tuning (e.g. `--epochs`, `--train_data_path`, `--eval_data_path`) can be provided using a `categorical` distribution with a single value.

-You can learn about more about the [W&B sweeps configuration](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration) or about the [ranking.py script](../../ranking/README.md) hyperparameters available in its CLI.
+You can learn about more about the [W&B sweeps configuration](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration) or about the [ranking.py script](../../ranking.md) hyperparameters available in its CLI.

 ```yaml
 program: ranking.py